glugau/instagram-poster/README.md

  # Instagram Poster

+MOST LIKELY DEPRECATED!! (feel free to give it a try and see if it works)

 Post your pictures on instagram!
 Bypasses the lack of API by using selenium and using a web browser to post on instagram.

 This repo has 2 files: login.py and post.py.
 Both have one and only one method each: